Predicates

 calls (controlled by the grammar_rules flag).

-Preferably restrit the use of the (\+)/1
+Preferably restrict the use of the (\+)/1

 control construct to {}/1